m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-2-pivot.md

      the class names are in alphabetical order.
    - Under the **Columns** heading, change "Sort by" to "SUM of Time (Minutes) in Grand Total".
-   - You can see "Econ 1" to the right because it was the most popular for tutoring that day.
+   - You can see Econ 1 to the right because it was the most popular for tutoring that day.
      ![Sorting](./sheets-screenshots/31.png)